Persian crêpes with pistachio filling and syrup

 To make the pistachio filling, add the pistachio nuts to a small blender and blitz for 2-3 seconds till it is crumbly with large chunks.
 Do not blitz to a fine powder.
 Mix the pistachios with the sugar and orange blossom water in a bowl.
 Set aside.

-To the cremes, add 2 teaspoons of the pistachio mix to the inner surface in a line.
+To the cremes, add two teaspoons of the pistachio mix to the inner surface in a line.
 Roll into small circles and nestle next to each other.
 When completed, drizzle all of them with sugar syrup or honey.
 Serve immediately while still warm with yoghurt on the side.